jeffreysorgen/golf-club-sensors/activity.md

 9. Defined Golf Swing Flow, [_here_](#flow-for-golf-swing-sensors)
 10. [Part One:](#part-one-the-magnetometer) Set up Magnetometer, Created _test_IMU_custom.ino_ sketch
 - Add this to repository(?)
+- Where is the local file if it's in GitHub locally?
 #
 ### Flow for [Golf Swing](golf-swing-idea.md) sensors:
 - **BLE** is enabled when the device is powered, waits for pairing forever.